 Exploring Sidi Bou Said: Tunis' Picturesque Seaside Suburb

-Impossibly picturesque, Sidi Bou Said is Tunis' bohemian seaside suburb full of photo-perfect whitewashed buildings with wrought iron window dressings and sky-blue wooden doors.
-This is the place to kick back with a cappuccino and enjoy watching the world stroll by, or wander amid the quiet back streets (cars are banned) and take a cue from the relaxed ambiance.
-With its top credentials as a hip hangout for those of an artistic nature, this is also one of Tunisia's top spots to pick up the ceramic work for which the country is famed.
+Impossibly picturesque, Sidi Bou Said is Tunis' bohemian seaside suburb, full of photo-perfect whitewashed buildings with wrought-iron window dressings and sky-blue wooden doors.
+One of the most popular things to do here for tourists is simply kick back with a cappuccino and enjoy watching the world stroll by.
+You can also wander amid the quiet back streets (cars are banned) and take a cue from the relaxed ambiance.
+With its credentials as a hip hangout for those of an artistic nature, this is also one of Tunisia's top spots to pick up the ceramic work for which the country is famed.

-Sidi Bou Said is more an atmosphere than a list of tourist attractions, but don't miss a coffee or tea at Café des Nattes (upper end of the main square), where time has done little to change the exterior or interior of this typical Moorish coffeehouse.
-If you're looking for the best sightseeing views, stroll up to the Mausoleum of Abu Said el Baji (below the lighthouse) from where there are incomparable views of the Gulf of Tunis, Carthage, La Goulette and Tunis itself.
+Sightseeing in Sidi Bou Said is more about the atmosphere than a list of monuments and attractions, but don't miss a coffee or tea at Café des Nattes (upper end of the main square), where time has done little to change the exterior or interior of this typical Moorish coffeehouse.
+If you're looking for the best views, stroll up to the Mausoleum of Abu Said el Baji (below the lighthouse) from where there are incomparable views of the Gulf of Tunis, Carthage, La Goulette, and Tunis itself.